git-big-picture/git-big-picture/README.md

 `./setup.py install` method as described above should do the trick.
 Alternatively symlink `git-big-picture` into a directory listed in your $PATH, for example $HOME/bin.

-You may then use `git big-picture` as you would any other Git command:
+You may then use `git big-picture` (w/o the first dash) as you would any other Git command:

     $ git big-picture -f pdf -v xpdf -o visualization.pdf